The most common renewal mistakes waste resources

 Another common renewal mistakes, the “silo trap”, results in a costly mistake by leveraging siloed fields of data to make targeting decisions.
 Many teams avoid this trap by understanding the need to identify and target their riskiest renewal opportunities.
 Consider the following examples for renewal targeting:

 - A season ticket holder who only used tickets for 40% of games.

 - A premium season ticket member filled out a customer service survey and said all kinds of terrible things about the team, their experience, etc.

 - A person who has never returned a service rep’s phone call, answered an email, or had any other interactions with your service staff?

-Are these people renewal risks?
+Do these people represent renewal risk?
 Most teams would say “yes” and would formulate renewal strategies for these customers and others who exhibit similar characteristics.

-Before we invest a lot of resources in attempting to save these accounts, we should attempt to better understand these risk factors – and any other factors that would quantitatively mitigate some of the risk.
-For example, lets say the person who only went to 35 out of 81 games has been a season ticket holder for 35 years and has never been to more than 50 games in all that time.
-Or, maybe it’s a business that only uses the tickets to entertain their best clients and is perfectly happy with the value that they receive from their less-than-perfect attendance record.
-Equally important mitigating factors might be in place for the person who responded negatively to the survey or wasn’t available to speak with the team’s service rep.
+Before we invest resources in saving these accounts, we should attempt to better understand the risk factors.
+That is, any other factors that quantitatively mitigate some of the risk.
+For example, let’s say one year, a 35 year season ticket holder only goes to 35 out of 81 games.
+Furthermore, they never attend more than 50 games in any season as a season ticket holder.
+Or, perhaps a business only uses their tickets to entertain their best clients.
+But, they are perfectly happy with the value they receive from their less-than-perfect attendance record.
+Equally important mitigating factors might be in place for the person who responds negatively to a survey or wasn’t available to speak with the team’s service rep.

-Sports data will yield potentially dozens of fields of negative stories.
+Sports data will yield potentially dozens of data fields that reveal negative stories.
 The above factors could prove to be strong predictors of member attrition.
 However, it is important to understand the whole story before making assumptions and implementing expensive sales and marketing approaches that might be solving a problem that doesn’t exist (or more appropriately, exists somewhere else).